ptramontina/lawnstarter-project/README.md

 6. Run the following command and keep always executing: `npm run dev`

 7. In order to create events every 5 minutes, also run and keep executing the following command: `vendor/bin/sail php artisan schedule:work`

+## How to navigate

+Once the app is ready, just access http://localhost.

+You should register your user, and start using the application.

+`/sw-starter` is the main page `/api/sw-starter/statistics` is the open endpoint to find the statistics